PostHog/posthog.com/contents/handbook/strategy/strategy.md

 Making money:

-The first 6-12 months we will focus solely on developer adoption.
+The first 6-12 months we will focus solely on developer adoptionon, whilst setting up the repo structure and a handful of enterprise features to get us into the habit of managing expectations carefully with the community.
+This way we don't feel like we are focused on revenue **or** growth.
+The former will come from the latter organically.
 After that, we'll slowly and carefully start introducing paid features for our enterprise customers.
 Those will include:

 * Setting up a self-serve hosted version
 * Building some of the growth/ultimate plan features like experimentation